cfhenn/IN_PROGRESS_forecasting_hunger_project/README.md

 < currently working on more detailed instructions for getting data / making the program work with it - contact me for if needed sooner >

+If you do  not want to download all the data needed to run the get data program, the output file is in this repository, and can be used to run forecast_hunger